w3f/polkadot-wiki/docs/learn/learn-guides-coretime-marketplaces.md

 ### Purchasing Cores with Lastic

-Lastic allows for purchasing core with accounts hosted on wallets like Subwallet, Talisman, Nova Wallet and Polkadot-JS Extension.
+Lastic allows for purchasing core with accounts hosted on wallets like Subwallet, Talisman, Nova Wallet and Polkadot Developer Signer.
 Select the account to be used for the coretime purchase and then, click on "buy core" button to sign and broadcast the transaction.

 ![Lastic-purchase-bulk-coretime](../assets/coretime/Lastic-UI.png)